Cover

 });

-CORS is fundamentally a server-side configuration.
-Frontend workarounds exist for development, but production requires proper backend setup.
+CORS is fundamentally a server-side configuration problem.
+Frontend workarounds can help during development, but production requires proper backend setup.

 res.header('Access-Control-Allow-Methods', 'GET, POST, PUT, DELETE, OPTIONS');